 Christmas means a lot more food intake, which is part of the fun.
 But keep your standards high.
 At work, at home and out and about you may be surrounded by selection boxes, mince pies, crisps and all sorts of junk foods.
 As easy as it to eat them in two seconds flat, eating unhealthy processed foods is a fast track to feeling awful.
 Keep your food standards in check, aiming to eat good quality ingredients.
 Be prepared with healthy treats, nuts and seeds, dark chocolate and cheese boards.
 You can indulge and enjoy while still making good choices.

 A night of partying can take its toll on your body.
 As wonderful as it might sound to stay in PJs and order a take away, now is the time your body needs healthy food more than ever.
 Smoothies full of turmeric, ginger and greens can do wonders to revive you.
 If you tend to be a little delicate after partying and know you won’t be able to face cooking, be prepared by making some delicious snacks and dinner the day before.
 Your future hungover self will be so grateful!

-- go to link Get active.
+- watch Get active.

 Throughout the festive season don’t let your workout routine slip away.
 You mightn’t get to your usual gym or Pilates class, but get up and be active as much as you can, especially if you have been out the night before.
 Write your fitness plans in your diary, fitting them realistically around all your nights out and meet ups, and be committed to stick to them.
 A hike with friends is a lovely way to clear your mind, get some fresh air and keep your steps up.
 A win, win, win!